jsdrews/wait-for-it-mongo/README.md

-Wait for a mongodb resource to become available.
+Poll a mongodb instance until it is ready.